mfinelli/janky-build/README.md

 ## Simple usage

-Clone the `jnaky-build` repository somewhere on your local machine.
+Clone the `janky-build` repository somewhere on your local machine.
 Then, run the `build` command passing the desired name of the final archive:

 ```shell